Ahmed-Arafat10/Network1-Labs-CIC/Lab #2.md

 ### By Ahmed Arafat (Ahmed Mohamed Yousry)

 ### IP Address
+- An IP address is a unique address that identifies a device on the internet or a local network.
+- IP stands for "Internet Protocol," which is the set of rules governing the format of data sent via the internet or local network.
+- In essence, IP addresses are the identifier that allows information to be sent between devices on a network: they contain location information and make devices accessible for communication.
+- The internet needs a way to differentiate between different computers, routers, and websites.
+IP addresses provide a way of doing so and form an essential part of how the internet works.
 - The 32-bit IP Address groups 8 bits a time
 - Each group of 8 bits is an octet
 - Each of the four `octet` are separated by dot